-This past August my husband and I celebrated our 11th wedding anniversary.
-We have been together for 13 years.
-There is a lot I know now that I wish I knew back then.
-Before I get into that, I want to take a step back and tell you a love story about how I met my husband…..
+This upcoming August, my husband and I will celebrate our 12th wedding anniversary.
+We have been together for almost 14 years.
+I’ve shared many personal posts before, but this one is different.
+I’d like to tell you a love story about how I met my husband…..

 I had to kiss a lot of frogs before I MET MY HUSBAND